-The islands just off the mainland are divine, and the transparent, unpolluted waters make for some excellent sight casting.
-The Barrier Reef is renowned for its scuba diving and snorkeling prospects, responsible for more than half of all the country’s visitors.
+The islands just off the mainland are divine, and the transparent, pristine waters make for some excellent sight casting.
+The Barrier Reef is famous for its scuba diving and snorkeling prospects, responsible for more than half of all the country’s visitors.
 You can also check with your charter or lodge for booking a sunset cruise.
 Furthermore, the country has one of the least dense mainland populations of entire Central America, and is still nowhere close to a tourist haven compared to the rest of its Caribbean competition.

 6. Preservation Efforts Make Both Fish and Fishermen Very Happy

 Belize is one of the countries in the Americas most seriously committed to protecting its natural resources and biodiversity, both marine and terrestrial.
-About a third of the entire land territory is currently under some form of protection, and there are many wildlife sanctuaries established as shelter for the endangered species.
+About a third of the entire land territory is currently under some form of protection, and there are many wildlife sanctuaries serving as shelter for endangered species.